benjaminfrs/PlaceHolder/README.md

 ### Respect the player's time investment
 The ***Hack'n'Slash*** genre is a casino filled with rigged machines.
 In Path of Exile, there is often a way to deterministically craft items, but it requires so much built up currency that a player must utilize the trade system in order to craft the most powerful items for themselves.
 In ***Hack'n'Slash*** games the gameplay cadence is kill something, drop something, check that something, pick up something if it's an upgrade for you or another of your characters, otherwise go kill something.
 [Working Title] will solve both of these problems with its innovative ***Goblin Breeding Program<sup>TM</sup>***.
 More on that in the gameplay section.

+## Gameplay
+[Working Title] is a top down action focused game.
+The camera perspective will be 3rd person with the ability to rotate and change perspective (very similar to Grim Dawn or Diablo's camera).
+We use this camera perspective to allow the player to have a strategic bird's eye view as well as feel immersed in [Working Title]'s world.
+[Working Title] will also have account wide progression systems including the ***Goblin Breeding Program<sup>TM</sup>*** that take inspiration from other genres.

+### Gameplay Loop
+The core gameplay loop will consist of:
+1. Configuring the biome from the portal generator (i.e map device)
+    - The player can change the environment textures, potential rewards, difficulty scaling, and mission spawns for a biome
+2. Entering the biome
+3. Complete the biome until missions are complete or sufficient resources have been collected
+4. Return to the hub which contains the portal generator
+5. Engage with account wide progression systems [TODO: expand upon this section]

+### ***Goblin Breeding Program<sup>TM</sup>***
+In [Working Title] one of the main goals of the player will be to restore the population of goblins who have slowly been going extinct due to over zealous adventurers.